mdeely/albert-marketing-pages-jekyll/_case-studies/soulsville-charter.md

  Since their founding nine years ago, 100% of graduates have been accepted to colleges and universities.
 A key ingredient in accomplishing this feat is properly preparing students for the rigor of college coursework.
 Bryan Hearn, Director of Academics, believes giving students access to AP® courses is just as valuable as the college credit they can earn from passing the exam.

-> “While we obviously want students to earn a 3 or higher on AP® exams, we also know that students beneft tremendously simply from being in AP® courses and tackling college-level work in high school.”
+> “While we obviously want students to earn a 3 or higher on AP® exams, we also know that students benefit tremendously simply from being in AP® courses and tackling college-level work in high school.”

 TSCS graduated its first senior class in 2012, with only 11 students in AP® courses taking a combined 20 exams.

-In the 2015-2016 school year, 51 students participated, taking a total of 104 exams, growing by 5x since their frst year.
+In the 2015-2016 school year, 51 students participated, taking a total of 104 exams, growing by 5x since their first year.
 In order to grow their AP® program, TSCS needed to not only convince students who previously did not consider themselves “AP® Students” to take the risk and enroll, but also to support these students as they tackled college-level coursework.
 To properly assist these brave students, Hearn and his AP® teachers knew they needed a tool that included aligned practice questions and easily accessible data.

 **TSCS staff found Albert to be just the tool they sought.**